-16.2 Whenever a holiday occurs outside an employee's work schedule, the Public Employer shall schedule the employee to take a day off within the same pay period.

-16.3 Any employee of the bargaining unit who shall be required to perform work or to render services on one of the holidays listed in 16.1 shall be compensated at double time.
+- 16.2 Whenever an observed holiday occurs outside an employee's work schedule, the Public Employer shall schedule the employee to take a day off within the same pay period. - 16.3 Any employee of the bargaining unit who shall be required to perform work or to render services on one of the holidays listed in 16.1 shall be compensated at one and one-half (11⁄2) times his straight time hourly rate for hours actually worked in addition to eligible holiday pay.
+Any employee of the bargaining unit that works a schedule other than Monday-Friday (normal shift), will observe holidays on the dates they occur.